qutebrowser A keyboard-driven browser.

 Installing dependencies (system-wide Qt)

-Alternatively, you can use mkvenv.py --pyqt-type link to symlink your local PyQt/Qt install instead of installing PyQt in the virtualenv.
+Alternatively, you can use scripts/mkvenv.py --pyqt-type link to symlink your local PyQt/Qt install instead of installing PyQt in the virtualenv.
 However, unless you have a new QtWebKit or QtWebEngine available, qutebrowser will not work.
 It also typically means you’ll be using an older release of QtWebEngine.

 On Windows, run set PYTHON=C:\path\to\python.exe (CMD) or $Env:PYTHON = "..."
 (Powershell) first.